 - Calculate the ATR trailing stop using the following method:

-- Average True Range (ATR), a volatility indicator that compares each day’s range to measure commitment, is calculated.
+- Next, the Average True Range (ATR), a volatility indicator that compares each day’s range to measure commitment, is calculated.

-- The result is multiplied by the chosen multiple, 3XATR, in this example.
+- The result is multiplied by this example’s chosen multiple, 3XATR.

 - If there is an uptrend, the result from step 2 is subtracted from the Closing Price.
 This will be your stop for the next day.